iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Accelerated PPM Method.md

 **Remarks**

 Whe is proved here is just the PL conditions from strong convexity.
-To see that compare the above proof with the PL condition from [Strong Convexity, Equivalences and Implications](../AMATH%20516%20Numerical%20Optimizations/Properties%20of%20Functions/Strong%20Convexity,%20Equivalences%20and%20Implications.md).
+To see that compare the above proof with the PL condition from [Strong Convexity](../AMATH%20516%20Numerical%20Optimizations/Properties%20of%20Functions/Strong%20Convexity.md).

 #### **Example | Proximal gradient**